Why you should think twice before getting a job in Lagos

 Essentially, it should be infused into the consciousness of everyone migrating to Lagos that life in this city is not as easy as it is displayed in the movies and on social media.

-Yes, Lagos is a mega-city where spending a million naira in the club is perceived as normal. \It is the home of T.V celebrities, company CEOs, and the live fast riders who are willing to do anything to make the benjamin.
+Yes, Lagos is a mega-city where spending a million Naira in the club is perceived as normal.
+It is the home of celebrities, company CEOs, and the live fast riders who are willing to do anything for the money.

-True, Lagos is the haven of the most luxurious apartments and a mixture of everything, as Agnes Marquis puts it.
+True, Lagos is the haven of the most luxurious apartments and a mixture of everything.

-But it should also be emphasized that though this coastal state is the center of excellence in many things, anxiety and depression live on the roads through which the city carries everything in it.
+But it should also be emphasized that though this coastal state is the center of excellence in many things, anxiety and depression, live on the roads through which the city carries everything that is in it.